jtward/mauve/README.md

 ###$.fn.hasClass
 `$(...).hasClass(className) => boolean[]`

-Return a true if the first element in this mauve array has the given CSS class, false otherwise.
+Return true if the first element in this mauve array has the given CSS class, false otherwise.
 Unlike jQuery, passing a comma-delimited string of class names is not supported.

 ###$.fn.height
 `$(...).height([extent=$.dimensions.BOXSIZING]) => number`